Call Now Request FREE consultation - 1866-758-4529

-Commercial vehicles are obviously much larger than a typical passenger car or pickup truck, and they operate much differently.
+Commercial vehicles are much larger than a typical passenger car or pickup truck and operate much differently.
 While a passenger car generally weighs 5000 pounds or less, a big rig can weigh up to 80,000 pounds.
+Understanding big rigs requires a look at how they operate.

-The gross axle weight rating on a tractor-trailer is the maximum weight that an axle is designed to carry.
-Such things as the suspension type, the number of wheels pro axle, and suggested tire ratings can all affect the gross axle weight rating.
-The gross axle weight is the weight of the load that a particular axle is supporting.
+A tractor-trailer’s gross axle weight rating is the maximum weight an axle is designed to carry.
+The suspension type, the number of wheels per axle, and suggested tire ratings can all affect the gross axle weight rating.
+The gross axle weight is the weight of the load that a particular axle supports.
 An axle rating should never be exceeded for the axle Period.

 The gross vehicle weight rating or (GVWR), is the maximum cargo weight plus the vehicle weight which a big rig is designed to accommodate.
 The gross combined weight rating is the maximum combined safe weight that the tractor-trailer can accommodate.
 Many people mistakenly believe that adding the gross vehicle weight rating of the tractor and also the trailer gives the combined total for the vehicle.
 That is not the case, however.

-In today’s trucking industry big rigs are assembled by various different manufactures components.
+In today’s trucking industry, big rigs are assembled by various manufacturers’ components.
 The largest truck manufacturers for the United States market include Navistar, Freightliner, Peterbilt, Mack, Kenworth, and Volvo.
-Trainers can come from a variety of different manufacturers, and motor carriers are striving to achieve a balance between truck weight and efficiency of care enough for cargo.
+Trainers can come from various manufacturers, and motor carriers are striving to balance truck weight and cargo care efficiency.

 Transporting the materials by big trucks is essential to the American economy and is a big part of our economic system.
 The importance of getting products and materials from one point to another, both timely and economically, can’t be overstated.